dingxiong/dingxiong.github.io/_posts/2025-06-07-qbe-study-notes.md

 $$ in[n] = use[n] \cup (out[n] - def[n]) $$

 $$ out[n] = \bigcup \{ in[s] | s \in succ[n] \} $$

+In SSA form, a block has zero or more phi functions at block entry.
+For an example phi function `x3 = phi(x1, x2)`. `x1` and `x2` are used before definition, therefore, they belong to the livein set of current block, and liveout set of the predecessor node. `x3` is defined at the start of the block, so it is definitely not in livein set of current block

+Man.
+I am lost in these formulas.
+I will come back.

+In QBE, the corresponding code is inside file `live.c`

+## SSA